jermsam/WebServerLogAnalizer/README.md

 The goal is to write a parser in Java that parses web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given duration.

-(1) I have Create a java tool that can parse and load the given log file to MySQL:
+(1) I have Created a java tool that can parse and load the given log file to MySQL:
 	its executable .jar file is located in parser/dist directory

   The delimiter of the log file is pipe (|)